 Contributes to improving production or distribution, or to promoting technical or economic progress.

-Allows consumers a fair share of the resulting benefit.
+Continues to allow consumers a fair share of the resulting benefit.

-Affords the parties the possibility of eliminating competition in respect of a substantial part of the products in question.
+Does not impose on the undertakings concerned restrictions that are not indispensable to the attainment of those objectives; or afford the undertakings concerned the possibility of eliminating competition in respect of a substantial part of the products in question.

-It is a defence to trade mark infringement in the UK if the use of the third party mark is in accordance with the seven rules for a lawful comparative advertisement under Directive 2006/114/EC concerning misleading and comparative advertising (CAD).
-The CAD has been implemented in the UK by the Business Protection from Misleading Marketing Regulations 2008) (SI 2008/1276) (BPMMR).
+The most important piece of legislation is European Directive 2006/114/EC concerning misleading and comparative advertising (Misleading and Comparative Advertising Directive) (CAD).
+CAD has been implemented in the UK by the Business Protection from Misleading Marketing Regulations 2008 (SI 2008/1276) (BPMMR).

-Compares goods or services meeting the same needs or intended for the same purpose.
+It compares goods or services meeting the same needs or intended for the same purpose.

-Does not discredit or denigrate the trade marks, trade names, other distinguishing marks, goods, services, activities or circumstances of a competitor.
+It does not discredit or denigrate the trade marks, trade names, other distinguishing marks, goods, services, activities or circumstances of a competitor.

-Does not take unfair advantage of the reputation of a trade mark, trade name or other distinguishing marks of a competitor or of the designation of origin of competing products.
+It does not take unfair advantage of the reputation of a trade mark, trade name or other distinguishing marks of a competitor or of the designation of origin of competing products.

-Does not present goods or services as imitations or replicas of goods or services bearing a protected trade mark or trade name.
+It does not present goods or services as imitations or replicas of goods or services bearing a protected trade mark or trade name.

-Does not create confusion among traders, between the advertiser and a competitor or between the advertiser's trade marks, trade names, other distinguishing marks, goods or services and those of a competitor.
+It does not create confusion among traders, between the advertiser and a competitor or between the advertiser's trade marks, trade names, other distinguishing marks, goods or services and those of a competitor.